DevOps and Cloud Engineering: Immersive

 Beyond Tech topics include overcoming “imposter syndrome,” the importance and advantages of diversity in the workplace, financial literacy, and how to best navigate the job hunt.

 In addition to Beyond Tech, Code Platoon works with students to draft and edit their resumes and create brand statements and LinkedIn profiles.
 Students are provided with resume coaches and mentors to help them tell their stories to prospective employers.

-DevOps Engineering Program Schedule
+DevOps and Cloud Engineering Program Schedule

 The entire Code Platoon curriculum and program details are available in the Academic Catalog.